Sndrahel/Cute-Pets-Memory-Game/README.md

 - Laptop MacOS Big Sur (ver 11.4):
   - Google Chrome
   - Safari Browser
+  - Firefox

 - Mobile device Huawei P30 Pro:
   - Google Chrome
   - Huawei Browser

-- Mobile device IPhone 11
+- Mobile device IPhone 11:

-- Tablet Ipad (5:th gen):
   - Safari Browser

 #### With each device and browser the following steps were taken:
 - Test if the game card are clickable and behaves as expected.
 - Test if the timer starts at right time and keep track of time.
-- Test if the move counter count correct amount of moves.
+- Test if the move counter counts correct amount of moves.
-- Test if the "How To Play" btn works and trigger a pop up.
+- Test if the "How To Play Btn" works and trigger a pop up.
-- Test if the "PlayBtn" close the "How To Play" modal.
+- Test if the "Play Btn" close the "How To Play" modal.
-- Test if the "ResetBtn" resets the game to start again.
+- Test if the "Reset Btn" resets the game to start again.
 - Test if the "Win Modal" pops up in the end of the game.
-- Test if the "closemodul" and the "Play Again Btn" works as expected.
+- Test if the "close module" and the "Play Again Btn" works as expected.
-- Test if the mute button mutes all game sounds.
+- Test if the "mute Btn" mutes all game sounds.

 ---
-### Issues:
+### Issues / Unfixed Bugs:
+- Safari Browsers: Don´t support the function of the game, cards don´t flip as expected / or stay flipped - Not Fixed.
+- Move counter: Doesn´t count moves correctly - Not fixed.
+- Mute button: Isn´t working.
+Code not completed. - Not fixed.
 ---